milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 3.  **RMarkdown or .Rmd files**: Almost all of the coding you do in this class will take place in .Rmd or RMarkdown files.
 These let you work in plain text (taking notes, making comments, etc.) alongside your code.
-You can open a new RMarkdown file by clicking on the white “+” button on top of a green circle on top of a white box in the upper left.
-You’ll see a dropdown menu open.
+You can open a new RMarkdown file by clicking on the “+” button in the upper left.
+You’ll see a drop-down menu open.
 Select “R Markdown” from the list of options.
 The file you see when you open this is an RMarkdown file.
 It has some boilerplate script in it that summarizes what it is and how you can use it.

-That’s some helpful stuff in RStudio, but what is RStudio?
-It is an “integrated development environment” (IDE), and it is a separate application from R itself.
-R is actually pretty spartan all on its own, and it definitely falls short as far as user-friendly software goes.
+At this point you should be able to tell that a lot is going on in RStudio.
+That’s because RStudio is an “integrated development environment” (IDE).
+It actually is a separate application from R itself.
+R is pretty spartan all on its own, and it definitely falls short as far as user-friendly software goes.
 RStudio provides a better interface with R proper that lets you organize files, save your work in projects, and write reports within a single environment.

 ## Starting a project

-The best way to work in RStudio is to save your work in “projects.”
-This lets you organize all your work according to (clears throat) projects that you may be working on.
+The best way to work in RStudio is to save your work in projects.
+This lets you organize all your work in a tidy way.
+I highly recommend working in projects.

 If you look at the upper right corner, you can see a cube with an “R” in it.
-If you select that you’ll see a dropdown menu.
+If you select that you’ll see a drop-down menu.
 Select “New Project”
 \> “New Directory” \> “New Project” \> enter a new directory name for your project \> use “brows” to find a place in your files you’d like to save your work \> then create.
-For this class, I recommend creating a project in a folder called “DPR 101” that way it’s obvious to your future self that this is where your work for this class is located.
+For this class, I recommend creating a project called “DPR 101” that way it’s obvious to your future self that this is where your work for this class is located.

 After you create your project, create two new folders in your files.
 Call one “Data” and the other “Code.”
 One will be where you save